2.4 C

 Astrid Lindgren, one of Sweden’s most beloved authors, left an indelible mark on children’s literature and Stockholm’s cultural landscape.
 Her imaginative stories have captivated readers worldwide, and her influence can still be felt throughout the Swedish capital.

-This article explores Lindgren’s life, her contributions to literature, and the places in Stockholm where visitors can connect with her legacy.
+This article examines Lindgren’s life, literary works, and locations in Stockholm where tourists can honor her legacy.

 Astrid Anna Emilia Lindgren was born on November 14, 1907, in Näs, near Vimmerby, Småland, in southern Sweden.
 She grew up on a farm, and this rural upbringing would later inspire many of her stories and characters.